Current vacancies and elections

 Election expenses

-The campaign spending limit for the regulated period is £960, plus 8p per local government elector in the division.
-The total spending limit for this election is £2327.28
+The spending limit for the regulated period is £960, plus 8p per local government elector in the division registered to vote on the last day for publication of the notice of election.
+The spending limits for each electoral division can be found here - Spending limits by electoral division

-The deadline for receipt of candidates expenses is Thursday 7 August 2025.
+The deadline for receipt of candidate’s expenses is Thursday 11 June 2026.

 Request a copy of the electoral register and the absent voters list